Public lab · Field notes, not the storefront

-The AI-native company journey
+The AI-native company operating lab

 Premise